Poems

 because, for the life of us,

-we couldn’t find an explanation.
+we couldn’t find

 And what might have seemed